grafana/agent/docs/sources/flow/reference/components/otelcol.processor.resourcedetection.md

 ### Resource attribute config

 This block describes how to configure resource attributes such as `k8s.node.name` and `azure.vm.name`.
 Every block is configured using the same set of attributes.
 Only the default values for those attributes might differ across resource attributes.
-For example, some resource attributes have `enabled` set to `true` by default, whereas others do not.
+For example, some resource attributes have `enabled` set to `true` by default, whereas others don't.

 The following attributes are supported: